“You don’t belong to the civilized society if you respect people who possess HIV/AIDS virus.”

 Since the other virus may resist the action of the drug, you may infect yourself to a faster death.

-Earlier in the 1980s and 1990s, it was found that sex workers had severe trouble in managing their lives— courtesy to HIV.
+Earlier in the 1980s and 1990s, it was found that sex workers had severe trouble managing their lives— courtesy of HIV.

-Yes, people who engage in sexual polygamy and maintains a relationship with multiple-sex partners have a higher risk of developing HIV infection; howbeit, it will be too harsh to associate profession with the disease.
+Yes, people who engage in sexual polygamy and maintain a relationship with multiple-sex partners have a higher risk of developing HIV infection; however, it will be too harsh to associate the profession with the disease.

-Any person who indulge in unprotected sex, exchange blood through careless needling and shaving kit, feed on the infected breast fancy their chances of HIV infection.
+Any person who indulges in unprotected sex, exchanges blood through careless needling and shaving kit, or feeds on the infected breast fancy their chances of HIV/AIDS infection.

-A lot of books and movies have depicted the wrong notion skirting around HIV infection, i.e., death is the only destination if you are suffering from the misery of it.
+A lot of books and movies have depicted the wrong notion skirting around HIV/AIDS infection, i.e., death is the only destination if you are suffering from the misery of it.

-That’s utterly disgusting as it sucks out the courage from the patient, thereby preparing the aura of crematory proceedings.
+That’s utterly disgusting as it sucks out the courage of the patient, thereby preparing the aura of crematory proceedings.

-Yes, you can’t get rid of HIV once it steps into your circulatory system; nevertheless, you can control it with special medical assistance— the medicines which inhibit the virus replication by punching down the enzymes which create a favorable environment for them to multiply.
+Yes, you can’t get rid of HIV/AIDS once it steps into your circulatory system; nevertheless, you can control it with special medical assistance— the medicines that inhibit the virus replication by punching down the enzymes that create a favorable environment for them to multiply.

 A lot of anecdotes off late prove that a person with HIV can lead a healthy controlled life without having to worry about the fate it may bring to your life.

-While you have been blooming bonker over the fact that you have HIV negative, you may well discover yourself in the receiving end in the coming three months.
+While you have been blooming bonkers over the fact that you are HIV-negative, you may well discover yourself on the receiving end in the coming three months.

-The best way to celebrate your HIV negative report is by waiting for another three months.
+The best way to celebrate your HIV/AIDS-negative report is by waiting for another three months.

 Although HIV tests are some of the most accurate tests, there’s a bleak possibility that it may turn positive.